-3. Hypemic hypoxia is caused by a lack of RBC’s to carry oxygen, as in anemia from hemorrhage or GI bleed (Hypemic = Anemic).
+3. Hypemic hypoxia is caused by a lack of RBCs to carry oxygen, as in anemia from hemorrhage or GI bleed (Hypemic = Anemic).

 4. Systemic vascular resistance (SVR) is low in distributive shock – neurogenic, anaphylactic, and septic shock.
 SVR is high in hypovolemic, cardiogenic, and obstructive shock.

-5. A “lens-shaped” area appears on head CT in epidural bleed, and a “crescent-shape” in subdural hematoma.
+5. A “lens-shaped” (lemon) area appears on head CT in epidural bleed, and a “crescent-shape” (banana) in subdural hematoma.

-6. Needle decompression is emergency treatment for tension pneumothorax.
-Needle pericarditis is emergency treatment for pericardial tamponade.
+6. Needle decompression is the emergency treatment for tension pneumothorax.
+Needle pericardiocentesis is emergency treatment for pericardial tamponade.

 9. IABP typically used in cardiogenic shock.
 IABP absolute contraindications – aortic aneurysm, aortic insufficiency, and aortic stents.
 Inflates during diastole to perfuse coronary arteries.
 Deflates during systole to decrease oxygen consumption.

 10. Fundal height reaches the umbilicus at 20 weeks.
 Height may be elevated in intrauterine bleeding from placental abruption.
 Normal fetal heart tones (FHT) are 120-160 bpm.
 Turn patient 15 degrees to avoid supine vena cava syndrome.